aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/find-geometry-overlays/_index.md

 ## Why Use Aspose.GIS for Overlay?
 Aspose.GIS provides a clean, fully managed API that abstracts the low‑level math, letting you focus on business logic.
 It works cross‑platform, handles large datasets efficiently, and integrates seamlessly with other .NET components.

+## Common Use Cases
+- **Land‑use planning:** Identify overlapping zones between proposed developments and protected areas.
+- **Environmental analysis:** Calculate the intersection of habitats with pollution sources.
+- **Infrastructure routing:** Determine areas where new roads intersect existing utility corridors.
+- **Urban analytics:** Merge multiple municipal boundaries to create a regional view.

 ## Prerequisites
 - A working .NET development environment (Visual Studio, VS Code, or the .NET CLI).
 - Aspose.GIS for .NET library – download the latest version from the [official site](https://releases.aspose.com/gis/net/).

 ### Import Namespaces